moldymoose/MeldrLang/docs/server.md

 This process will assume ANTLR 4.9.3 is already installed on your partition of the web server (if not, see [installation process](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) for ANTLR on GitHub).

- 1. Unzip implementation zip file in working directory. (should contain a folder called `my_dir`
+ 1. Unzip implementation zip file in working directory (should contain a folder called `my_dir`).
  2. Change the CLASSPATH environmental variable in your bash profile to point to `my_dir`.
 > Example: `/home/18/n01551618/compiler/my_dir:$CLASSPATH`.